nverjinski/CS_471/README.md

 Known Problems:
 - Some system calls fail when run from the shell but not when called directly from the OS.
+    Most likely this is a problem with execv.
 - When the system calls are tested with the forktest program, the the test fails, however, when fork is run from     simpleforktest, provided in the repository and created by Kunal Sarkhel, the sys_fork() passes.